 Once the adoption is legally finalized, then it is irrevocable.
-However, for a period of time after the baby’s birth, as set by state law, the biological mother may decline to sign papers relinquishing parental rights to her child, an act known as “reclaim.”
+However, for a period of time after the baby’s birth, as set by state law, the birth mother has the right to decline to sign papers relinquishing parental rights to her child, an act known as “reclaim.”
 Some states give the biological mother 48 hours, some 30 days, and some up to six months.
 How can you reduce the risk of an adoption reclaim?
 A reclaim in adoption is unlikely to happen if the birth mother has emotional support from her family, the adoptive parents, and an adoption professional or counselor.

 One of the most important services your professional should provide is to watch for “red flags.”
 These indicate that a birth mother may be at risk of reclaiming her child or having a change of heart resulting in an adoption disruption.

 This job starts with the initial screening of potential birth mothers.
 Most adoption professionals with years of experience will know the important questions to ask.
 They will find out precisely what she’s looking for in her life and if adoption is a good choice for her and her child.
 Also, they should ask what she desires in adoptive parents.